Charan-14/Lane-Finder/README.md

 ![grayscale](https://user-images.githubusercontent.com/58968984/80318554-9a7a5800-8828-11ea-924c-6025d28004ca.png)

 Then using gaussian blur which reduces noise depending on the kernel size.
-After which canny edge detector filter is applied which finds edges based on gradients.
+After which Canny edge detector filter is applied which finds edges based on gradients.
 I have used a GUI tool called trackbars in openCV for easier tuning and visualization of threshold values of the Canny filter.

 ![canny](https://user-images.githubusercontent.com/58968984/80318647-33a96e80-8829-11ea-8393-d17efe118518.png)